git-quick-stats/git-py-stats/README.md

 ## Requirements

-- **Python 3.x**: Git Py Stats requires Python 3.x installed on your system.
+- **Python 3.6+**: Git Py Stats requires Python 3.6 or higher installed on your system.
   You can check your Python version with:

     ```bash
     python3 --version